Skip to main content

 3. Physical placement and distance

-For a “walk-up” kiosk, the following is recommended:
+For a walk-up kiosk, the following is recommended:

-• The QR code should be scanned at a distance of approx.
+• The QR code should be scanned at a distance of approx. 15–45 cm from the camera

 • The camera should be:

-• Stable (no vibrations)
+• Stable (no vibration)

 4. Device stability and operation